pythonsingapore/pyjobraft/docs/SOP.md

    - [ ] Ordering Food for the Session
       - [ ] Confirm the venue location and delivery pickup time for the food to be about 15-30 mins before the event.
       - [ ] Order 50% of the total amount of attendees and including the organisers for the event.
-         - [ ] Orded from [Wrapup](https://www.wrapup.sg/) due being healthy and tasty.
+         - [ ] Orded from [Wrapup](https://www.wrapup.sg/) due to being healthy and tasty.
 You can still order pizza
          - [ ] Add the venue address along with your point of contact for the delivery person to call and liasion for the food.
          - [ ] Chicken Bowl - Ordered 80% of total bowl amount
          - [ ] Veg Bowl - Ordered 20% of total bowl amount